Year 1

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen their learning.
-During the Autumn 2 term, Year 1 will be writing their own setting descriptions, completing instructional writing and writing stories with familiar settings.
+During the Spring 1 term, Year 1 will be writing their own stories with familiar settings.

 Maths

 At St Margaret's Primary Academy we adopt a mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This half term we will be covering addition and subtraction within 10 and looking at 2D and 3D shapes.
+This half term we will be covering 2D and 3D shapes and place value within 20.

 Science

-This half term, children will be learning about animals including humans.
+This half term, children will continue to learn about animals including humans.
 The children will identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals and identify and name a variety of common animals that are carnivores, herbivores and omnivores.
 The children will also compare different animals, looking at what is similar and what is different.

 PSHE

-In PSHE this half term, the children will be learning about celebrating differences.
-The children will be looking at how they are the same and different from each other.
-The children will look at bullying and what this is as well knowing what they can do about bullying.
+In PSHE this half term, the children will be learning about dreams and goals.
+The children will be looking at how they can set simple goals and work on small steps to achieve these goals.
+The children will also look at new challenges and how they can tackle and overcome these in order to be successful in achieving their goals.

 RE